daemonjax/DoW1-Texture-Tool/README.md

 This tool fixes that by allowing you to modify the physical decal size shown ingame -- so your higher res textures are actually higher res and don't simply take up more space.

 Definitely works with Dark Crusade files.
 Should work with Soul Storm files (but I haven't tested it).
 Might work with Do1 original and Winter Assault (not sure).
+It'll either work perfectly or "fail-fast" during execution if the internal sctructure of the files changed between the DoW 1 versions, so you'll know quickly one way or another.

 Feature list:
 * SGB MAP FILES: